 Revenue includes the sale of crude oil, condensate and natural gas net of value-added tax ("VAT"), and discounts related to the sale (such as API and mercury adjustments) and overriding royalties due to the ex-owners of oil and gas properties where the royalty arrangements represent a retained working interest in the property.
-Revenue is recognized when the significant risks and rewards of ownership have been transferred to the buyer, the associated costs and amount of revenue can be estimated reliably, recovery of the consideration is probable, and there is no continuing management involvement with the goods.
+Revenue is recognized when control has been transferred to the purchaser and if revenue can be measured reliably and is expected to be received.